 (Marlin Bressi: An award-winning hairstylist and beauty expert whose work has appeared in numerous magazines and newspapers on several websites, such as Suite101.com, where he was Beauty Editor for two years.)

-Hey, Marlin, it could be that the reason you used to be the beauty editor for two years is that someone finally discovered that you have no sense of fashion.
-“If you must wear open-toed shoes, make sure that your toes are showing…” Uh, two things for you, dude: 1.)
+My polite response: Hey, Marlin, it could be that the reason you used to be the beauty editor for two years is that someone finally realized that you actually have no sense of fashion.
+You said: “If you must wear open-toed shoes, make sure that your toes are showing…” Uh, two things for you, dude: 1.)
 Toes most certainly will be showing in open-toe shoes; 2.)
 Toes do show through pantyhose.
 Nylon is sheer.
 That means they’re see-through.
 Go back to strumming your guitar and smoking dope, dope.
-By the way, nice outfit.
+By the way, real nice outfit.

 - “Breathless with anticipation and wondering if you can wear pantyhose with bare toes?
 Relax, take a breath.
 The answer is no. Pantyhose and bare toes are not complimentary.”